+Owing to the recent advancements and power of LLMs, we prompt ChatGPT (details in \textsection{\ref{subsec:add-results}}) to asses its performance on this task.
+We find that it is not straightforward for ChatGPT to perform the task with simple prompting due to hallucinations in the generated output and token limit.
+Further work is needed to look into how to best use LLMs for such tasks in domains such as legal.

-In addition to automatic evaluation, we also give contracts along with their party-specific summaries from \textsc{ContraSum}, gold-references (CR=$0.15$), the best baseline-LexRank (PC), and Random (PC) baseline to legal experts for human evaluation. $16$ summaries, each consisting of a maximum of $10$ sentences per category, for $2$ contracts are provided to $2$ experts.
-They are asked to rate the summaries for each category on a $5$-point scale ($1$ least; $5$ most) according to several criteria: \begin{inparaenum}[(1)] \item{informativeness; } \item{usefulness;} \item{accuracy of categorization;} \item{redundancy, and} \item{accuracy of importance ranking.} \end{inparaenum} In addition, we ask them to rate the overall quality of the summary on a 10-point scale.
+\paragraph{Human Evaluation of Summaries} In addition to automatic evaluation, we also give contracts along with their \textit{party-specific} summaries from \textsc{ContraSum}, gold-references (CR=$0.15$), the best baseline-LexRank (PC), and Random (PC) baseline to legal experts for human evaluation. $16$ summaries, each consisting of a maximum of $10$ sentences per category, for $2$ contracts are provided to $2$ experts.
+They are asked to rate the summaries for each category on a $5$-point scale ($1$ least; $5$ most) as per: \begin{inparaenum}[(1)] \item{informativeness; } \item{usefulness;} \item{accuracy of categorization;} \item{redundancy, and} \item{accuracy of importance ranking.} \end{inparaenum} In addition, we ask them to rate the overall quality of a summary on a 10-point scale.
 The average scores are presented in Table~\ref{tab:human}. \textsc{ContraSum} produces the best summaries overall but lacks in the diversity of sentences within each category.
-Interestingly, experts found summaries from \textsc{ContraSum} to be more informative, useful and correctly categorized than the gold-references.
+Interestingly, experts found summaries from \textsc{ContraSum} to be more informative, useful, and correctly categorized than the gold-references.